 Other Places for Good Ethiopian Food in Paris:

 I haven’t tried either of these places yet, but two restaurants that get rave reviews is Ethiopia (89 rue du Chemin Vert; Metro Saint-Maur or Pere-Lachaise), and La Reine de Saba (78 Rue Jean-Pierre Timbaud, Metro Couronnes or Menilmontant).

 That both of these are located in the 11th arrondissement, close to my former apartment, makes me even more regretful that I’ve yet to test them.
 Check back for separate reviews later.

 Liked This?
 Read Related:

-You might be interested in reading my picks for some of the best street food in Paris, and/or learning why a new crop of Italian restaurants in the capital have won over my heart, and my palate.
+You might be interested in reading my picks for some of the best street food in Paris, and/or learning why a new crop of Italian restaurants in the capital have won me over.